drjacques-coder/Rendu_VR_Generated_sphere_and_Plane/README.md

 # Rendu_VR

 ## Description
 An immersive VR exploration experience built with Three.js.
 The application creates a dynamic, color-changing environment where users can walk through different universes, each with its unique color palette and ambiance.
-The experience is accompanied by background music that enhances the atmospheric journey.
+The experience is accompanied by background music.

 ## Preview
 ![Demo_Threejs_project_GIF](https://github.com/user-attachments/assets/728bb421-11fb-4f4c-8622-18bdd38b47e5)